RajayR2000/KVStore/README.md

 2. You need to download the json-jar file from https://code.google.com/archive/p/org-json-java/downloads.

 ###### Step 1:
-Clone this repository to any desired location on your system:
+If you do not want to clone,go to step 2.Clone this repository to any desired location on your system:

 `https://github.com/RajayR2000/KVStore.git`

+or download as a zip file and extract.

+##### Step 2 :
+If you skipped step 1:
+   + So you do not want to clone my repo,it is fine :(
+   + You can just download the kdstore_JAR file from my repo.And Add kdstore_JAR file as well as the jsonjar(See Prerequisites) file to your project's build path by following the below instructions.

-or download as a zip file and extract.Now ,add the downloaded jar file from prerequisites to the build path.
+Now ,add the downloaded jar file from prerequisites to the build path.

-Follow following steps to add jar file to build path for Eclipse :
+Follow following steps to add a jar file to build path for Eclipse :

 1. Right-click the project folder and click Properties.
 2. Click Java Build Path in the left pane.